Warren, Ocasio-Cortez want to stop many company mergers during coronavirus pandemic

 Warren and Ocasio-Cortez said they would formally introduce the Pandemic Anti-Monopoly Act to put a moratorium on all mergers that would normally be reported to the Federal Trade Commission, and any involving companies with more than $100 million in revenue or private equity companies, among others.

+Warren will also seek to include the moratorium in any future relief bill.
+House Majority Leader Steny Hoyer has said the lower chamber intends to return soon to complete a new coronavirus response bill that Democrats have vowed to use as a vehicle for funneling hundreds of billions of dollars in federal assistance to state and local governments.

-The moratorium would continue until the five-member FTC unanimously decides that small businesses and workers are "no longer under severe financial distress," the lawmakers said in a press release.
+Under the proposed legislation, the moratorium would continue until the five-member FTC unanimously decides that small businesses and workers are "no longer under severe financial distress," the lawmakers said in a news release.

 "As we fight to save livelihoods and lives during the coronavirus pandemic, giant corporations and private equity vultures are just waiting for a chance to gobble up struggling small businesses and increase their power through predatory mergers," Warren said in a statement.

-The bills will be introduced after Congress returns to work, the Senate on May 4 and the House on May 11.
+The bills will be introduced after Congress returns to work, the Senate on May 4 and the House in the near future.
 While few bills become law, this one will face a particularly uphill battle in the Republican-controlled Senate.

 Last week, Representative David Cicilline, chair of the House Judiciary Committee's antitrust panel, called for a moratorium on mergers in the next coronavirus stimulus package and a ban on deals that are not directly related to companies about to fail.